-Dumb idea with bad timing: Canceling newspaper published legal notices
+Dumb idea with bad timing: canceling newspaper published legal notices

-Using both tight budgets and a COVID pandemic as excuses, the dumb idea of limiting printed public notices in Wyoming newspapers has reared its ugly head again in the Legislature in Cheyenne.
+Using both tight budgets and a COVID-19 pandemic as excuses, the dumb idea of limiting printed public notices in Wyoming newspapers has reared its ugly head again in the Legislature in Cheyenne.

 Wyoming citizens should be both outraged at this proposal plus the fact that their taxes are paying for the lobbyists who are pushing for it.
 Crazy.